wandyezj/wandyezj.github.io/docs/_posts/2023-04-19-student-led-final-project.md

 Student led projects are just that __student led__.

 Teachers should act as mentors - providing a framework and allowing students to run their own projects how they want to run them.
-It's ok if student deviate from the framework or students projects don't work out as planned, that's part of the learning experience.
+It's ok if students deviate from the framework or students projects don't work out as planned, that's part of the learning experience.

-Ways to mentor:
+## Ways to mentor

 - Ask questions and have students explain what they are doing - often this is enough for students to realize they may be missing something.
 - Wait for students to ask for help or resources - part of being student led is allowing students to figure things out on their own.